 Instructions on using copyright-protected materials are given on this page.
-User rights depend upon

-1. Kopiosto licences for educational institutions
+1. Kopiosto licences for institutions of higher education

-2. Licenses of e-materials purchased by the library
+3. Licences of e-materials purchased by the library

 Kopiosto needs information on the use of works in order to distribute remunerations to the copyright owners.
 Teachers are requested to electronically stamp pages scanned from publications and report material copied from websites.
 However, reporting and stamping are not compulsory.
 Kopiosto’s reporting and stamping service (in Finnish).

 Although online materials often appear freely accessible and free of charge, this is rarely the case.
 Usually, the author/copyright holder has expressed in some way how the material may/can be used.
-In many cases, the conditions of use etc. are “hidden” in the website, or they have to be retrieved via separate links or other sources.
+In many cases, the conditions of use etc. are “hidden” on the website, or they have to be retrieved via separate links or other sources.

 Some online sources also offer open content licences, which means that the author grants the right to use the content on a worldwide basis subject to certain conditions.
 One such open licence content system is Creative Commons.
 It provides authors a simple way to govern how their works may be used, especially in electronic environments.
 Copyright owners can use Creative Commons licences to grant various different licences for the use of their materials.
 CC-licensed materials can be searched using search engines such as the Creative Commons Search